forfudan/MojoMiji/src/miji/basic/errors.md

 Mojo, as a Python-like language, inherits the error handling mechanism from Python but makes it stricter.
 This chapter will introduce you to the error handling mechanism in Mojo, including:

-- How to understand errors in Mojo
+- How to understand "errors" in Mojo
-- A conceptual model of function results as a blind box
+- A conceptual model that regards function results as blind boxes
 - How to use the `raises` keyword in function signatures
 - How to raise an error using the `raise` keyword
 - How to handle errors using the `try` and `except` keywords